anika-apel/codepub-netlight-soundcloud/README.md

 ## Overview

 This workshop provides a comprehensive exploration of DEI challenges in the music industry through data analysis.
 Using real-world inspired data from streaming platforms, we'll examine representation patterns, identify biases, and develop data-driven solutions for promoting equity.

 ## Workshop Structure

-The workshop is designed with three progressive levels to accommodate different skill levels:
+The workshop is designed with three different levels to accommodate different skill levels.
+The beginner workshop gives more instructions and uses less known concepts whereas the intermediate and advanced level leave you more freedom to explore the data on your own and come up with ideas.
+Imagine this like a small-scale hackathon.

+As part of this workshop, you can look into:
+- **Representation gaps** across demographics
+- **Success pattern differences** between groups
+- **Label type distribution** and access to resources
+- **Algorithmic bias** in predictive models
+- **Fairness metrics** and their interpretation

 ### 🟢 **Beginner Level**
-**Focus**: Basic data exploration and visualization
+**Focus**: Basic data exploration and visualization of listening behavior of artists
 - **File**: `notebooks/beginner/beginner_dei_analysis.ipynb`
 - **Skills**: Pandas basics, simple visualizations, descriptive statistics
-- **Duration**: 60-90 minutes
+- **Duration**: 75 minutes
 - **Topics**:
   - Loading and exploring datasets
   - Gender and ethnic representation analysis
   - Creating basic charts (pie charts, bar charts)
   - Calculating summary statistics
-  - Identifying patterns in success metrics

 ### 🟡 **Intermediate Level**
-**Focus**: Statistical analysis and advanced visualizations
+**Focus**: Data exploration and statistical analysis of comment behavior of artists
 - **File**: `notebooks/intermediate/intermediate_dei_analysis.ipynb`
-- **Skills**: Statistical testing, correlation analysis, interactive plots
+- **Skills**: correlation analysis, interactive visualizations
-- **Duration**: 90-120 minutes
+- **Duration**: 75 minutes
-- **Prerequisites**: Completed beginner level or equivalent pandas/matplotlib experience
+- **Prerequisites**: Basic knowledge of Pandas, numpy and plotting libraries
 - **Topics**:
-  - Statistical hypothesis testing (t-tests, ANOVA)
+  - Combining datasets
   - Correlation analysis and heatmaps
   - Interactive visualizations with Plotly
   - Cross-tabulation and demographic breakdowns
-  - Confidence intervals and significance testing
+  - Identifying patterns in metrics

 ### 🔴 **Advanced Level**
-**Focus**: Machine learning and algorithmic fairness
+**Focus**: Recommendations and Predictions for listeners and artists
 - **File**: `notebooks/advanced/advanced_dei_analysis.ipynb`
-- **Skills**: Machine learning, bias detection, fairness metrics
+- **Skills**: Machine learning, fairness metrics
-- **Duration**: 2-3 hours
+- **Duration**: 75 minutes
 - **Prerequisites**: Intermediate Python, basic ML concepts, statistics background
 - **Topics**:
   - Predictive modeling for artist success
   - Feature engineering and importance analysis
-  - Bias detection in ML models
   - Clustering analysis (artist archetypes)
-  - Fairness metrics and equity scoring
   - Building recommendation systems
+  - Optional: Bias detection in ML models
+  - Optional: Fairness metrics and equity scoring

 ## Dataset

-The workshop uses a synthetic dataset (`data/music_industry_dei_data.csv`) containing information about 40 diverse artists including:
+The workshop uses an anonymized version of SoundClouds data containing data about listening & commenting behavior of artists.
+In total, it contains 5 different datasets.

+The data includes:
-- **Demographics**: Gender, ethnicity, country
+- **Demographics**: Gender, ethnicity, country of artists and listeners
-- **Career Info**: Genre, years active, label type, album count
+- **Career Info**: Genre (anonymized)
-- **Success Metrics**: Monthly listeners, total streams, followers, awards
+- **Success Metrics**: Monthly plays, comments
-- **Platform Data**: Spotify and SoundCloud follower counts

 ## Getting Started